🌴 Costa Maya Mayan Ruins & Bacalar Lagoon Excursion (Native Choice Review)

 Kayaks + swimming access at Bacalar Lagoon

-Two dedicated guides (one at ruins, one at lagoon)
+Two dedicated guides (one at the ruins, one at the lagoon)

-This is one of the best‑value excursions in Costa Maya—especially with the unlimited drinks, which they don’t advertise enough.
+For the price, this is one of the best‑value excursions in Costa Maya — especially with the unlimited drinks, which they don’t advertise nearly enough.

 🏛️ Exploring the Chacchoben Mayan Ruins

 The first stop is the Chacchoben ruins, about an hour from the port.
-The site is stunning—towering structures, shaded paths, and plenty of history.
-Our guide walked us through the temples, explained the significance of each structure, and answered every question.
+The site is stunning — towering structures, shaded jungle paths, and a peaceful atmosphere that feels far from the crowds.

 Highlights: